ricpruss/bubble-chart/README.md

 # Bubble Chart

-A TypeScript library for creating interactive bubble visualizations with D3.js.
+A modern TypeScript library for creating interactive bubble visualizations with intelligent defaults and a fluent API.

 ## Install